mlochbaum/BQN/doc/quick.md

         hw

 The full statement stores this back in `hw` with `↩`, then prints it using `•Out`.
 Assignment can be used inline, much like a function! `•Out` is our first [system function](../spec/system.md) (see [this section](../spec/system.md#input-and-output)), and prints a string directly as output.
 We have now printed that which new programmers must print, and covered the basics of BQN expressions!

+## Breaking hello

+Now we're going to play around with the string `hw` or `"Hello, World!"` that we've constructed, and see a few ways to construct functions.
+If you're starting out you won't need many of the details here for a while, so you may want to stop after getting the basic idea and revisit this page later.

+    # Split at spaces and repeated characters
+    Split ← {
+      !1==𝕩 ⋄ (!2=•Type)¨𝕩
+      Proc ← {
+        · 𝕊 ' ': spl⇐1 ;             # Space: break and delete it
+        prev Fn cur: ⟨spl,str⟩⇐
+          spl←0 ⋄ str←⟨cur⟩          # Include and don't break...
+          { prev=cur ? spl+↩1 ; @ }  # except at equal characters
+      }
+      GV‿GS ← {𝕏¨}¨ ⟨ {⟨s⇐str⟩:s;""}
+                      {𝕩.spl} ⟩
+      r ← Proc{»𝔽¨⊢} 𝕩
+      (∾¨ GV ⊔˜ ·+`GS) r
+    }
+    •Show Split hw  # ⟨ "Hel" "lo," "World!" ⟩

+The big definition `Split` is a [block function](block.md), using `{}` like the namespace `case`—that was an immediate block.
+The difference is that `Split` contains an `𝕩`, which indicates an argument.
+We also see that blocks can be nested within each other.
+The inner blocks contain other characters like `⇐` and `𝔽` that can change the nature of a block, but these only affect the block immediately containing them.

+To begin with, `Split` tests its argument `𝕩`.
+There are two tests, with a statement [separator](token.md#separators) `⋄` between them.
+The diamond, as well as `,`, is interchangeable with a newline.
+The tests are done with the function [Assert](assert.md) (`!`).

+    !1==𝕩 ⋄ (!2=•Type)¨𝕩

+First, `Split` requires that the [rank](shape.md) `=𝕩` be 1, that is, `𝕩` must be a list.
+In `1==𝕩`, `=` has two meanings, depending on whether it has a left argument.
+Next, it checks that each element has a character [type](../spec/system.md#operation-properties).

+The subexpression `!2=•Type` is a function [train](train.md), and it happens to have a simple expansion, as `(!2=•Type)e` is `!2=•Type e`.
+It matters that `2` is just a number; if it were a function it would be applied to `e`.
+We'll discuss trains more later.
+This one is applied with [Each](map.md#one-argument-mapping) to test every element of `𝕩`.
+This does form an array result, but it's not used.

+### Subfunction

+The function `Proc` is called on each character of `𝕩` along with the previous character, and says what to at that position.
+Also, it's deliberately inconsistent to cover more BQN features.
+Here's the whole thing:

+    Proc ← {
+      · 𝕊 ' ': spl⇐1 ;             # Space: break and delete it
+      prev Fn cur: ⟨spl,str⟩⇐
+        spl←0 ⋄ str←⟨cur⟩          # Include and don't break...
+        { prev=cur ? spl+↩1 ; @ }  # except at equal characters
+    }

+Unlike `Split`, which only contains a sequence of statements, `Proc` has some structure.
+Let's reduce each block *body* to a `…` to see it better.

+    Proc ← {
+      · 𝕊 ' ': … ;
+      prev Fn cur: …
+    }

+This function has two bodies with `;` in between.
+Each one has a *header*, separated from the body with a `:`.
+A header indicates the kind of the block as a whole, and also which inputs the body after it works on.
+It mirrors the way the block should be used.
+In the right context, both `· 𝕊 ' '` and `prev Fn cur` would be valid function calls.
+Which tells us `Proc` is a function.

+The first header, `· 𝕊 ' ':`, is more specific.
+The function is unlabelled, since `𝕊` just indicates the block function it's in (useful for [recursion](block.md#self-reference)).
+The right argument is `' '`, a space character, so this body will only be used if `𝕩` is a space.
+And the left argument is… `·`, which is called [Nothing](expression.md#nothing).
+Both here and as an assignment target, Nothing indicates an ignored value.
+This body *does* require a left argument, but it doesn't name it.
+And the body itself is just `spl⇐1`.
+The `⇐` makes this body (only this one!) return a namespace, which has only the field `spl`.

+The next header, `prev Fn cur:` sets names for the function and its arguments, but doesn't constrain them other than requiring two arguments.
+So it applies in all the cases where the previous one didn't match, that is, when `𝕩` isn't `' '`.
+The body starts with `⟨spl,str⟩⇐`, and the `⇐` means it will return a namespace too.
+This is an [export statement](namespace.md#exports), which declares `spl` and `str` to be fields but doesn't define them—they must be defined somewhere else in the block, which is what happens next.

+    prev Fn cur: ⟨spl,str⟩⇐
+      spl←0 ⋄ str←⟨cur⟩          # Include and don't break...
+      { prev=cur ? spl+↩1 ; @ }  # except at equal characters

+Both `⟨spl,str⟩` and `⟨cur⟩` are written with [list notation](arrayrepr.md#brackets), giving a list of two names, then one value.
+While `⟨spl,str⟩` can also be written `spl‿str`, there's no way to write `⟨cur⟩` with stranding.

+On the last line we're now three blocks deep!
+This block also has two bodies, but they don't have headers.
+A [predicate](block.md#predicates) `prev=cur ?` tests whether to use the first body, which increments `spl` with [modified assignment](expression.md#assignment).
+Note that `𝕨=𝕩` wouldn't work here, because the special names `𝕨` and `𝕩` pertain only to the surrounding block, and `Proc` is a level up.
+However, the idiomatic way to write this part would be the much shorter `spl←prev=cur`, since BQN's booleans are 0 and 1.

+The end result of `Proc` is always a namespace.
+It has a field `spl` set to 1 if `𝕩` is `' '` or the two arguments are equal.
+And if `𝕩` isn't `' '`, it has another field `str` set to `⟨𝕩⟩`.

+### Extraction

+Once `Proc` is applied to all the characters, we'll end up with a list of namespaces (which, yes, is over-engineered for what we're doing).
+The following statement defines two functions `GV` and `GS` to extract fields from this list.

+    GV‿GS ← {𝕏¨}¨ ⟨ {⟨s⇐str⟩:s;""}
+                    {𝕩.spl} ⟩

+Going left to right, `GV‿GS` indicates [destructuring assignment](expression.md#destructuring), which will expect a list of two values on the right and take it apart to assign the two names.